 For example, mushroom coffee has gained tremendous traction even amongst hard core coffee lovers.
 Companies like Mud/Wtr offers an incredibly tasty and popular coffee substitute that's gentle on the stomach and strong on the taste buds.
 It's organic and contains 1/7th the amount of caffeine of regular coffee.

 Another highly recommended coffee alternative is Four Sigmatic.

 Another option for a coffee substitute is what's known as Golden Coffee.
 This is coffee that's ultra light roasted and as a result, much more gentle on the stomach that regular coffee.
 The coffee bean is a golden color instead of a light to dark brown hue which is typical of regular coffee beans.
 In our experience, while this drink is pleasant and enjoyable, it resembles more of a tea than it does a bold cup of coffee.
 Nonetheless, it makes for a good coffee alternative if you have a suitable palette.

 Finding the perfect coffee substitute takes some time since they everyone's version of good coffee varies.
-But once you find the perfect substitute, you will not feel the need to return to drinking coffee again.
 Check out our list below of the best coffee substitutes for those with a sensitive stomach.

 MUD / WTR

 Teonan Organic Coffee

 Bonus Tip: Try eating a banana.
 Bananas are naturally alkaline and will help cancel out the harshness of the acids created by caffeine.
 They are also soothing to the stomach and have been known to help reduce abdominal pain.